-- Requirements on manufacturers to notify retailers regarding scope of covered products.
+- Requirements on manufacturers to notify retailers regarding scope of covered electronic devices.

-- The collection of an electronic waste recycling fee at the retail point of sale of covered products or visit Title 22, Division 4.5, Chapter 11, Article 5, Appendix X subsection (c) of the California Code of Regulations (CCR).
+- The collection of an electronic waste recycling fee at the retail point of sale of covered electronic devices.
+A list of covered electronic devices can be found on the Department of Toxic Substance Control (DTSC) managing hazardous waste page, or by visiting Title 22, Division 4.5, Chapter 11, Article 5, Appendix X subsection (c) of the California Code of Regulations (CCR).

-- Requirements to remit collected fees to the State to fund the cost of collecting and recycling these covered products when they are discarded as wastes.
+- Requirements to remit collected fees to the State to fund the cost of collecting and recycling these covered electronic devices when they are discarded as wastes.

 Retailers collect the Electronic Waste Recycling Fee on covered electronic devices from consumers.
 Retailers remit these fees to the California Department of Tax and Fee Administration (CDTFA).
 The latest information on the Electronic Waste Recycling Fee program, including the retailer registration form and fee remittance deadlines, are available at the CDTFA website.

-As CalRecycle works, in consultation with CDTFA, the Department of Toxic Substances Control (DTSC), and others, to administer this important legislation, more information will be available through this website.
+As CalRecycle works, in consultation with CDTFA, DTSC, and others, to administer this important legislation, more information will be available through this website.
 Note that any guidance provided by CalRecycle should not substitute for careful reading of the original statute or subsequent regulations.